krevanth/ZAP/README.md

 ## 4. Acknowledgements

 Thanks to [Bharath Mulagondla](https://github.com/bharathmulagondla) and [Akhil Raj Baranwal](https://github.com/thecurryspice) for pointing out bugs in the design.

+The testbench UART core in `src/testbench/uart.v` is based on the [UART-16550 core](https://github.com/freecores/uart16550) project.

+Testbench assembly code in `src/ts/mode32_test*/` is based on Jonathan Masur's and Xavier Jimenez's work that can be found [here](https://opencores.org/users/Bregalad/profile)

+Testbench assembly code in `src/ts/mode16_test*/` is based on Julian Smolka's work [here](https://github.com/jsmolka/gba-tests)

 ## 5. License